• Skip to primary navigation

 Today I’m rejuvenating my very popular Plum & Apple Jam recipe with some new photography and a few tweaks to the copy!

 After receiving a glut of plums from my mum and having windfall Bramley apples in the fridge, it didn’t take me long to decide to make Plum & Apple Jam.
-After tasting it my husband paid me the biggest compliment telling me I really was a jam expert.

 Plum & Apple Jam in open jar with teaspoon flanked by Marjorie plums & a Bramley apple.

-I’m not sure about that but I just love making jam and like anything, the more you do something the better you get!
-To anyone who’s never made jam before it really is just a matter of washing jars, sterilising them in the oven, dissolving your sugar in the fruit and then boiling and stirring.
-Please do give it a go and I’m sure you’ll get hooked too!
+To anyone who’s never made jam before, it is just a matter of washing jars, sterilising them in the oven, dissolving your sugar with the fruit and then boiling and stirring.

 Plum & Apple Jam in open jar with teaspoon flanked by Marjorie plums & a Bramley apple.

 I must say this Plum & Apple Jam has become a firm favourite and is just fab for breakfast, the apple gives it a lovely delicate flavour.
-Better still my ultra fussy daughter even likes it as she’ll usually only ever eat Strawberry Jam, she also likes its pretty colour.

 Plum & Apple Jam in open jar with teaspoon flanked by Marjorie plums & a Bramley apple.